 If you're feeling overwhelmed by financial stress, remember that you're not alone.
 Money worries are common, but there are things you can do to ease the burden.
 Use the tips we’ve discussed here to stay in control as you work towards obtaining financial security.

 Check out our article “What is Financial Stress?” to learn more about financial stress and how it can impact your life.
-And for simple, practical financial mindfulness tips and exercises to empower and help you cope with money stresses and worries, be sure to sign up for our Peace Program.
+And for simple, practical financial mindfulness tips and exercises to empower and help you cope with money stresses and worries.

 *Please note: Ed Coambs is completely independent/unaffiliated with Happy Money, and this article/his opinions are informational only and not a solicitation for any person or service.